raspberrypilearning/stress-ball/en/step_2.md

 --- task ---

-Click on the Ball sprite to add it to your project.
+Click on the **Ball** sprite to add it to your project.

 ![screenshot](images/balls-sprite-ball.png)

 --- /task ---

-The Ball sprite will appear on the **Stage**.
-The stage is where all the action happens in your project.
+The **Ball** sprite will appear on the Stage.
+The Stage is where all the action happens in your project.

 --- task ---
-Drag the Ball sprite to the middle of the Stage.
+Drag the **Ball** sprite to the middle of the Stage.

 ![screenshot](images/balls-stage-ball.png)